MPI-IS/probinet/publication/paper.md

 # Statement of need

-Network analysis is central to social sciences, biology, and fraud detection, where understanding relationships is essential.
-Probabilistic generative models [@safdari2021generative; @contisciani2022community; @safdari2022anomaly; @safdari2022reciprocity; @contisciani2020community ] reveal hidden patterns, detect communities, identify anomalies, and generate synthetic data.
+Network analysis is central to disciplines such as social sciences, biology, and fraud detection, where understanding relationships is essential.
+Probabilistic generative models
+[@safdari2021generative; @contisciani2022community; @safdari2022anomaly; @safdari2022reciprocity; @contisciani2020community
+] reveal hidden patterns, detect communities, identify anomalies, and generate synthetic data.
 Their broader use is limited by fragmented implementations that hinder comparisons and reproducibility.
 ProbINet addresses this gap by unifying recent approaches in a single framework, improving accessibility and usability across disciplines.